American Literature And Its Influence On Culture [Things You Need To Know]

 Cultural influences from the United States shaped American literature from the late 19th century.
 This period ushered in a new era of American literature, which focused on the natural landscape, questions of identity and politics, and the rise of literary realism.

 The late 19th century saw the development of regionalism, an artistic movement that emphasized the unique characteristics of individual locales.
-Writers such as Kate Chopin and Lydia Maria Child highlighted racial and social equality issues through their works.
+Through their works, writers such as Kate Chopin and Lydia Maria Child highlighted racial and social equality issues.

 Around this time, women began to gain more prominence in American literature.
 In the early 20th century, authors such as Willa Cather, Jessie Fosburgh Lyman, and Anita Loos contributed to the burgeoning genre of feminist fiction.
 As the century progressed, authors like Eudora Welty and Harper Lee continued to challenge literary conventions with their experimental writing styles and subjects.